Coevolution of Camouflage: Related Work

 The procedural texture synthesis used here to generate camouflage patterns has a long history.
 This work is perhaps most directly inspired by \citet{perlin_image_1985} where images are rendered from purely procedural representation of 3D textures.
 A recent example of this approach is found in \citet{Guerrero_MatFormer_2022}.
-Using texture synthesis under the control of a genetic algorithm goes back to \citet{sims_artificial_1991}, which in turn was inspired by the interactive biomorph evolution demo in \citet{dawkins_blind_1986}.
-FormSynth \cite{latham_form_1989} inspired Mutator \cite{todd_evolutionary_1994} and other tools.
+Using texture synthesis under the control of a genetic algorithm goes back to \citet{sims_artificial_1991}, which in turn was inspired by the interactive \jargon{biomorph} evolution demo by \citet{dawkins_blind_1986}.
+FormSynth \citep{latham_form_1989} inspired Mutator \citep{todd_evolutionary_1994} and other tools. \citet{troscianko_quantifying_2017} attempt camouflage synthesis then evaluate effectiveness.
+Two other recent approaches to generating camouflage patterns are described in \citet{xiuxia_imitation_2023} and \citet{zhang_spatial_2013}.
+Indirectly related to camouflage, \textit{adversarial images} (which fool image classifiers into choosing the wrong category) have been created using genetic algorithms \citep{bradley_generation_2023}.

 Evolution is represented in this model using \jargon{genetic programming} (GP), a population-based evolutionary optimization algorithm.
 It was first described by \citet{cramer_representation_1985} and popularized by \citet{koza_genetic_1992}.
-GP is a variation of \jargon{genetic algorithms} (GA).
+GP is a variation of \jargon{genetic algorithms} (GA) \citep{holland_genetic_1984}.
 GA traditionally use a fixed length bit string as its genetic representation, while GP uses an arbitrarily-sized tree-shaped representation.
 GP trees conveniently map onto nested expressions in a domain specific language.
-Texture synthesis in this work is based on nested expressions of texture operators from the \texsyn{} library, see Figure \ref{fig:TexSyn_overview}.
-A prey population of these textures is optimized for camouflage effectiveness by GP using the selection pressure from a population of predators which determine fitness. \texsyn{} is used with the \jargon{strongly typed} variant of Genetic Programming known as STGP \cite{montana_strongly_1995}, one of several grammar-based GP variants \cite{Mckay_2010}.
-The GP implementation used here is called \lazypredator{} \cite{reynolds_lazypredator_2020}.
+Texture synthesis in this work is based on nested expressions of texture operators from the \jargon{\texsyn{}} library, see Figure \ref{fig:TexSyn_overview}.
+A prey population of these textures is optimized for camouflage effectiveness by GP using the selection pressure from a population of predators which determine fitness. \texsyn{} is used with the \jargon{strongly typed} variant of Genetic Programming known as STGP \citep{montana_strongly_1995}, one of several grammar-based GP variants \citep{Mckay_2010}.
+GP has recently been used in the FunSearch work \citep{romera-paredes_mathematical_2023}.
+The GP implementation used here for camouflage evolution is called \jargon{\lazypredator{}} \citep{reynolds_lazypredator_2020}.